 BY TODD LUCK THE CHRONICLE A local nonprofit is sponsoring horseback riding lessons for children who’ve been affected by domestic violence and sexual assault.
 Eliza’s Helping Hands (EHH), which helps

 Laura Finley Guest Columnist October was Domestic Violence Awareness Month.
 Dwarfed by the enormous outpouring for breast cancer awareness month, it receives attention largely from survivors, advocates and activists.
 But

 BY TODD LUCK THE CHRONICLE A vigil tried to shine a light on the violence that happens behind closed doors on Wednesday, Oct.
 5, to commemorate Domestic Violence Awareness Month.

 Domestic Violence in this country has been swept under the rug for far too long.
 Victims are afraid to speak out in fear of retribution from their abusers.

 To The Editor, Governor Pat McCrory proclaimed January to be Stalking Awareness Month in North Carolina.
-He is the first governor to do so.
-Stalking can be defined as
+He is the

 By Tori P. Haynesworth For The Chronicle City officials, Winston-Salem Police Department officials and Family Services of Forsyth County held